This Guided Reading Resource Corner with Irene Fountas and faculty provides information on implementing Guided Reading.

-Guided reading is a teaching context in which teachers work with small groups of students reading at similar instructional levels, providing them with problem-solving support with level-appropriate texts.
-Guided reading was first developed by educators in New Zealand in the 1960's and later came to this country where several people, including Irene Fountas and Gay Su Pinnell, developed it further over time.
+Guided Reading is a teaching context in which teachers work with small groups of students reading at similar instructional levels, providing them with problem-solving support with level-appropriate texts.
+First developed by educators in New Zealand in the 1960's, Guided Reading came to this country where educators including Irene Fountas and Gay Su Pinnell, developed it further over time.

 Guided reading varies slightly depending on the grade and the reading level of each group, but there are essential components that support all successful guided reading lessons: